JJuanVolpe/JJUANVOLPE/README.md

-# Currently studying and always learning

 ## About Me
-> I am 22 years old and currently studying a degree in computer science at the university
+> I am 23 years old and currently studying a degree in computer science at the university
 > I enjoy researching certain technologies related to software development

 ## Knowledge about